docker/docs/docker-cloud/migration/cloud-to-swarm.md

 All of the settings mentioned here are application specific and may not be needed in your application.

-- `replicas` here are attached to two networks (frontend and backend) allowing them to communicate with services on either network.
+- `deploy.replicas` here are attached to two networks (frontend and backend) allowing them to communicate with services on either network.
-- `placement.constraints` ensure that replicas for this service always start on a manager node.
+- `deploy.placement.constraints` ensure that replicas for this service always start on a manager node.
-- `restart_policy` attempts to restart any service replica that fails.
+- `deploy.restart_policy.condition` tells Docker to restart any service replica that has stopped (no matter the exit code).
 It makes 3 attempts to restart, gives each restart attempt 120 seconds to complete, and waits 10 seconds before trying again.

 ## Test converted stackfile